76 Notable alumni of

 -

-Pavel Bartoș is a Romanian actor and television presenter, known for hosting Românii au talent (Romanian's Got Talent) and The Voice of Romania.
+Pavel Bartoș is a Romanian actor and television presenter, best known for hosting Românii au talent (Romanian's Got Talent) and The Voice of Romania.

 -